 The volunteer in Peru and the internship program are in the beautiful colonial city of Cusco and the surrounding area.

-Pickups are available from 8 am-10:30 pm on specified dates.
+Pickups are available from 8 am-10:30 pm all Sundays expect the last two Sundays of the year.

 Let us know, we are flexible!